GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/07.061-070/07.O-Love-of-God/docs.md

 ---
+title: |
-title: 67.
-O Love of God
+    067. O Love of God - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 067.
+O Love of God.
+O love of God, how strong and true!
+Eternal, and yet ever new; Uncomprehended and unbought, Beyond all knowledge and all thought.
+    keywords:  |
-    keywords: Church Hymnal, O Love of God, O love of God, how strong and true,
+        Church Hymnal 1941, adventhymnals, advent hymnals, O Love of God, O love of God, how strong and true.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 67. O LOVE OF GOD
+## 067. O LOVE OF GOD
+####  Church Hymnal 1941,

 ```txt

 1.
 O love of God, how strong and true!
 Eternal, and yet ever new;